In the last few blogs, we focused on Omega-3 and its potential effects on your mood.

-Well, I feel pretty comfortable telling people to take 10,000 IU of D3 per day for the first week.
+Well, I feel pretty comfortable telling people to take 10,000 IU of D3 per day for a couple of days.
 But I don’t recommend staying at that high dose for more than a week or so.

 Your ideal maintenance dose is impossible to guess without actually measuring it – so don’t guess.
 Talk to your doctor and get it measured.
 It’s relatively cheap to measure and even cheaper to supplement.
 Get it to around 50 ng/ml.
 For most people, ideal dosage is somewhere between 1000 IU and 5000 IU per day depending on where you live and how much sun you get.

 Vitamin D is slow-acting.
 If your ‘tank was on empty’ for a while, it may take a few months before levels reach acceptable levels.
 So don’t expect to feel remarkable a day after taking 10,000 IU.

 Vitamin D is not exactly a ‘vitamin.’
 It is a steroid-like substance.
 So more isn’t always better.
 In some people, too much D can increase calcium levels in the blood.
 So, again, work with your doctor on this.

 Favorite brands?
 None.
 Most Vitamin D3 supplements are comparable.
 The raw material ingredient (cholecalciferol) is very inexpensive and you should be able to get a year’s supply for under $20.